ABOUT THE COACHES AT CHEYENNE FENCING DENVER

 Pan American Games Team Leader, USA Pentathlon 2003

-Elaine is a prominent member of the US fencing and pentathlon community.
-Her achievements, shown in the box below, speaks for itself.
+Elaine Cheris is an Olympian she is a prominent member of the US fencing and pentathlon community.
+Her achievements, shown in the box to the side, speaks for itself.

 If you just want to get fit, while being physically and mentally challenged with fencing as a recreational pursuit that is OK too.